Yuktibhāṣā

-Yuktibhāṣā (യുക്തിഭാഷ), also known as Gaṇita-yukti-bhāṣā and Gaṇitanyāyasaṅgraha (English: Compendium of Astronomical Rationale), is a major treatise on mathematics and astronomy, written by the Indian astronomer Jyesthadeva of the Kerala school of mathematics around 1530.
-The treatise, written in Malayalam, is a consolidation of the discoveries by Madhava of Sangamagrama, Nilakantha Somayaji, Parameshvara, Jyeshtadeva, Achyuta Pisharati, and other astronomer-mathematicians of the Kerala school.
+Yuktibhāṣā (യുക്തിഭാഷ), also known as Gaṇita-yukti-bhāṣā and Gaṇitanyāyasaṅgraha (English: Compendium of Astronomical Rationale), is a treatise on mathematics and astronomy, written by the Indian astronomer Jyeṣṭhadeva of the Kerala school of mathematics around 1530.
+The treatise, written in Malayalam, is a consolidation of the discoveries by Madhava of Sangamagrama, Nilakantha Somayaji, Parameshvara Nambudiri, Jyeṣṭhadeva, Achyuta Piṣāraṭi, and other astronomer-mathematicians of the Kerala school.
 It also exists in a Sanskrit version, with unclear author and date, composed as a rough translation of the Malayalam original.

 The work contains proofs and derivations of the theorems that it presents.
-Modern historians used to assert, based on the works of Indian mathematics that first became available, that early Indian scholars in astronomy and computation lacked in proofs, but Yuktibhāṣā demonstrates otherwise.
+The Yuktibhāṣā demonstrates that at least some early Indian scholars in astronomy and computation had the concept of proofs.

-Some of its important topics include the infinite series expansions of functions; power series, including of π and π/4; trigonometric series of sine, cosine, and arctangent; Taylor series, including second and third order approximations of sine and cosine; radii, diameters and circumferences.
+Some of its important topics include the infinite series expansions of functions; power series, including of π and π/4; trigonometric series of sine, cosine, and arctangent; Taylor series, including second and third order approximations of sine and cosine; radii, diameters, and circumferences.

-Yuktibhāṣā mainly gives rationale for the results in Nilakantha's Tantra Samgraha.
-It is considered an early text to give some ideas related to calculus like Taylor and infinite series of some trigonometric functions, predating Newton and Leibniz by two centuries. however they did not combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the powerful problem-solving tool we have today.
+Yuktibhāṣā mainly gives rationale for the results in Nilakantha's Tantrasamgraha.
+It is regarded as an early work containing techniques involving infinite series, including series expansions of certain trigonometric functions, predating the works of Newton and Leibniz by approximately two centuries.
+However, it did not combine several ideas under the unifying concepts of the derivative and the integral, show the connection between the two, or turn calculus into the powerful problem-solving tool we have today.
 The treatise was largely unnoticed outside India, as it was written in the local language of Malayalam.
 In modern times, due to wider international cooperation in mathematics, the wider world has taken notice of the work.
-For example, both Oxford University and the Royal Society of Great Britain have given attribution to pioneering mathematical theorems of Indian origin that predate their Western counterparts.
+For example, the University of Oxford and the British Royal Society have given attribution to pioneering mathematical theorems of Indian origin that predate their Western counterparts.

 Contents

-Yuktibhāṣā contains most of the developments of the earlier Kerala school, particularly Madhava and Nilakantha.
+Yuktibhāṣā contains most of the developments of the earlier Kerala school, particularly those of Madhava and Nilakantha Somayaji.
 The text is divided into two parts – the former deals with mathematical analysis and the latter with astronomy.
 Beyond this, the continuous text does not have any further division into subjects or topics, so published editions divide the work into chapters based on editorial judgment.